drogue-iot/blog.drogue.io/content/2022-02-28-bluetooth-mesh.md

 communications between the provisioner and the device being configured.
 It doesn't use the normal underlying advertising-based bearer used by the devices to communicate with each other.

-First you have to stop `bluetoothd` on your linux node, and instead install and run `bluetooth-meshd`, which can speak native advertising-bearer Bluetooth Mesh.
+First you have to stop `bluetoothd` on your linux node then install the `bluez-mesh` package on fedora, or `bluez-meshd` on debian/ubuntu.
+The `bluetooth-meshd` tool can speak native advertising-bearer Bluetooth Mesh.

+You can run the ble mesh in a separate terminal: `sudo /usr/libexec/bluetooth/bluetooth-meshd`.
 Instead of using `meshctl`, you then use `mesh-cfgclient` to provision nodes.

 # Let's walk through an example.